droycho/vacation/README.md

 * _From console/terminal, navigate to correct folder, should be "vacation"._
 * _once in vacation folder (should be ~/desktop/vacation), you can then either open the index.html file from the finder or enter the command to open it._
 * _Code can be reviewed through any plain-text editor._

-_{I have no yet created a gh-pages branch for this project, so you will need to have the files copied or cloned to you local drive in order for this to work.}_
+* _**EDIT: added gh-pages branch, site can be viewed at droycho.github.io/vacation_

 ## Known Bugs

 _{No gh-pages branch yet.
-You will need to copy or clone all essential files from repository and run locally for it to work. }_
+You will need to copy or clone all essential files from repository and run locally for it to work. ** EDIT: Added gh-pages. web address above.}_

 ## Support and contact details